Vietnam.vn - Nền tảng quảng bá Việt Nam

 Những chuyển động của các món kỷ vật biểu trưng cho sự dịch chuyển của những người phụ nữ Đông Dương thời Pháp thuộc.
 Trong không gian văng vẳng bài hát La Petite Tonkinoise (tạm dịch: Cô Bắc Kỳ nho nhỏ) - Ảnh: MINH KHÔI

-The movements of the memorabilia symbolize the movements of Indochinese women during the French colonial period.
-The song La Petite Tonkinoise (Little Tonkinese Girl) echoes in the air - Photo: MINH KHOI
+The movements of the souvenirs symbolize the movements of Indochinese women during the French colonial period.
+In the air echoes the song La Petite Tonkinoise - Photo: MINH KHOI

 Continuing to follow these families, viewers come to a moving installation of memorabilia.